realashishdave/WiFight/README.md

-# WiFight, A Wireless Attacking Tool
-# Created by Ashish Dave
-# Copyright (c) By AD Hacker
-#
+# WiFight v1.0
-# OPen Source Script to Attack Wireless Network
+An Open Source Script to Attack Wireless Network

-#
-# Features :
+Features :
-# 1. Wireless Deauthenticator
+1. WiFI Deauthenticator
-# 2. Deauth all and Specific
+2. Deauth all and Specific APs
-# 3. Random Beacon Spam
+3. Random Beacon Spam
-# 4. Beacon Spam from text
+4. Beacon Spam from input Text
-# 5. Wireless Cracker
+5. Wireless Networking Cracking

-# 6. Uses Aircrack-ng & Cowpatty
+Dependencies : Aircrack-ng & Cowpatty

-#
-# Open Source Simple Wireless Attack Script by AD Hacker 0\99
-#
-# Email : ad.hacker99@gmail.com
-# Website : adhacker.96.lt
+Optimized for Linux based systems only.

+# Developed by Ashish Dave (ADX) in 2016